greg-raven/hdc/_posts/2017-04-04-second-annual-victorville-road-race.md

 Majestic Cycling is putting on the Second Annual Victorville Time Trial, Road Race, and Criterium April 7th-9th 2017.
 There will be SoCal Cup Points for PRO 1/2 Cat 3 and Women Pro 1/2/3.

 As with last year, the time trial and road race will be held at George AFB.
-Sunday’s criterium course will again be at Victorville Civic Center.
+Sunday's criterium course will again be at Victorville Civic Center.

 [Click here for the official website](https://majesticcycling.com/victorville-road-race-and-crit/).